bertman12/wc3-invasion-defense/README.md

 for farmers, let them build a structure then where that unit is placed you add the farm tile. and destroy the unit

 add edge map protection so it doesnt crash the game if someone makes unit go outside map bounds.

+====

+make it so the kingdom will send recapture forces to retake undead buildings. should use the same spawning attacking system as